shadet9/ailleurs/content/blog/learning-materials-for-linear-algebra/index.md

 date: "2022-06-10"
 ---

-There are tons of resources on linear algebra.
+There are tons of resources on the internet.
 As a total beginner, I find some tutorials are more beginner-friendly than others.
 Here is my list, happy learning!🥳

 # Textbooks